segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 The Google Ads Remarketing Lists destination is one of Segment's most popular Engage List destinations.
 It has a variety of use cases related to exclusion, acquisition (using Similar Audience), remarketing, and more.

-> info ""
+> info "Consent Mode"
-> Consent Mode: Segment is currently building Consent Mode functionally for all affected Google destinations.
-We expect this functionally to be available by March 1, 2024.
+> Segment is currently building Consent Mode for all affected Google destinations.
+Segment expects this to be available before March 6, 2024.

 This destination can send audiences created in [Engage](/docs/engage/) to Google Ads as a [Customer List](https://support.google.com/google-ads/answer/6276125){:target="_blank"}.
 Once you set this destination up, Segment sends an initial user list of users to the [Google Ads API](https://developers.google.com/google-ads/api/docs/remarketing/overview){:target="_blank"}.
 As users move in and out of the audience, Segment automatically updates the list in Google every hour.
 This allows you to run advertising campaigns without having manually update the list of users to target in your Google Ads campaigns.